 - Ligament sprains

 - Joint pain is often a result of facet joint irritation, stiffness or dysfunction.

 - Bulging discs, herniated discs or degenerate disc disease can all contribute commonly to radicular pain where nerve tissue is irritated or impinged.
 Discogenic pain can also cause muscle spasm and associated facet joint irritation.

-Consulting with a Physiotherapist for a professional assessment and diagnosis, followed by early intervention, is the best way to recover.
-At Wisdom Physiotherapy Nedlands we treat the cause of your pain and also help to prevent recurrent episodes.
+An experienced Physiotherapist will provide you with an assessment and diagnosis, followed by hands-on treatment, exercise program and advice.
+At Wisdom Physiotherapy Nedlands we treat the cause of your back issue and also help to prevent recurrent episodes.